 There might not be a single obvious spark and it could be an ongoing sense of unease or discomfort.
 For example, think back to the early stages of uncertainty and fear when the pandemic happened and lockdowns were imposed.

 In my case, my common ones are pressure, work stress, feeling like I screwed up and messing up my diet.

 I’ve also had a few less common binge triggers too.

 They felt very weird at the time.

 I once had a binge triggered by listening to a podcast about binge eating disorder.
-Something about listening to people talking about the foods they love and end up bingeing on just king of led me astray!
+Something about listening to people talking about the foods they love and end up bingeing on just kind of led me astray!

 Once it happened after a workout.
 Body image issues kicked in and I was worried that I wasn’t feeling my recovery properly.
-So I ended up eating more than I planned and dove straight down a rabbit-hole.
+So I ended up eating more than I planned and dove straight down a rabbit hole.